AmosBunde/Veriff/README.md

   *  Infrastructral cost especially in the AWS, given that I had exhausted the free trial; inhibited me from a real POC.
   *  The data is more static, I neede data that is in motion to replicate the renewed data or refresh data.
   *  Even in the Google Cloud Compute the VMs proved costly in installing a production equivalent Airflow setup.
+  *  The apache airflow dependency really deprecae in case of mismatch, and as search they need lot of observation.